devender-yadav/TagFinderBot/README.md

-This is a tutorial to create a telegram bot which can find tags/labels in an image using [AWS Rekognition](https://aws.amazon.com/rekognition/).
+This is a tutorial to create a telegram bot which can suggest tags/labels in an image using [AWS Rekognition](https://aws.amazon.com/rekognition/).
 We will be using [TelegramBots Java API](https://github.com/rubenlagus/TelegramBots).

 Steps to create the bot -